HL7/fhircast-docs/docs/specification/STU1.md

 ![FHIRcast SMART scopes and event syntax](../img/fhircast-event-and-smart-scope.png)

 ### SMART Launch Example
-Note that the SMART launch parameters include the Hub's base url and and the session identifier in the `hub.url` and `hub.topic` fields.
+Note that the SMART launch parameters include the Hub's base url and the session identifier in the `hub.url` and `hub.topic` fields.

 ```
 {